 My amazing Macy.
 She beat a congenital heart condition which doctors warned would kill her before she was a year old.
-In the end, on one night on a rain-slick highway, I killed her instead.
+In the end, one stormy night on a rain-slick highway, I killed her instead.
 She was my life, my best friend, my hero.
 From the night it happened, I’ve always believed I should be dead, and maybe I am.

 I also keep in touch with Macy’s parents.
 Linc and Rose never blamed me for the accident.
 They said Macy had thirty happy years, a lot of them because of me.
 But I blame myself and always will.